MHMMDDzaki/pokeverse/README.md

 # Project POKEVERSE

 Welcome to Project POKEVERSE!
 This project showcases my skills in React development.
 It utilizes the Tailwind CSS framework and the React framework with Vite.
+The API for that being used in this project is Poke API v2.

 ## Running the Project